 As any clinical lab manager knows, water isn’t just water.
 Just like the water being used in a facility’s irrigation system is unlike what’s in its water coolers, the water in a facility’s plumbing systems is rarely (rather, never) the water being used in its labs.

 In the lab, it’s often all about TOC (total organic carbon) counts in the water (though there are other considerations we’ll dig into as well).
 Because, no matter what you do, no matter how pure your water may be, there are always some carbon materials in it.
-The questions today’s lab managers need answered around TOC are:
+The questions today’s lab managers need to answer around TOC are:

 - What type of carbon materials are in our lab's water, and how much is in it?

 - How do I know if the water in my lab is using is up to our overall standards and is "the right water" for sensitive projects?

 Before we dig into how we ensure water quality, let’s explore the types of water most labs typically use, and respective TOC therein: type 1 (ultrapure), type 2, type 3, and type 4.

 The absolute highest quality (sorry, Evian) and used in analytical labs for critical tasks such as cell and tissue culturing, endeavors where trace carbon elements can wreak havoc on scientific processes.

 Ideal for simpler scientific processes, such as sample dilution and media prep; it can also be “feed water” for a Type 1 system (after further purification).